Sexual Minorities Uganda

 Sexual Minorities Uganda (SMUG) is an umbrella non-governmental organization based in Kampala, Uganda.
+It has been described as the country's leading gay rights advocacy group.

-In August 2022 SMUG was ordered by the Ugandan government to immediately shut down.
+One of their achievements include director Pepe Julian Onziema leading a coalition of 55 civil society organizations to overturn the Anti-Homosexuality Act of 2014.

-Organisation
+Organization

 Founders included Victor Mukasa and Sylvia Tamale.
 Executive director Frank Mugisha and deputy director Pepe Julian Onziema both took office in 2007.
 Advocacy officer David Kato was the advocacy and litigation officer until his murder in January 2011.
 SMUG advocates for the protection and promotion of human rights of lesbian, gay, bisexual, and transgender (LGBT) Ugandans.

-A network composed of several member organizations was founded in 2004:
+The network composed of several organizations member was founded in 2004 by: